-Former Chancellor John Harrelson begins an appointment as the head of the University Archives collection at D.H.
-Hill Library.
+Former Chancellor John Harrelson begins an appointment as the head of the University Archives collection at the D.H.
+Hill Jr. Library.

-The new D. H. Hill Library (the east wing of the current building) was formally dedicated.
+The new D. H. Hill Jr. Library (the east wing of the current building) was formally dedicated.

-The Friends of the Library program is reformed, after being largely inactive since the late 1940s.
+The Friends of the Library program is reestablished after being largely inactive since the late 1940s.

 The library received the Eugene Clyde Brooks collection of approximately 1,000 books and journals on the history of education and North Carolina.

-I. T. Littleton became director, at first in an acting role (Harlan Brown remained, serving as associate director until his retirement in 1971).
-During his long tenure as director (1964-1987) Littleton built the D. H. Hill Library and its branches into a major university research library system: the book, periodicals, and binding budget rose from $114,000 in 1958 to $3.1 million; and the library's full-time staff and facilities tripled in size.
-The library added its cataloging records to the international bibliographic network OCLC, and it served as a founding member of several cooperative organizations.
+I. T. Littleton had joined the library in 1959 as assistant director.
+He became director in 1964, at first in an acting role (Harlan Brown remained, serving as associate director until his retirement in 1971).
+During Littlton's long tenure as director (1964-1987), he built the D. H. Hill Jr. Library and its branches into a major university research library system: the book, periodicals, and binding budget rose from $114,000 in 1958 to $3.1 million; and the ...
+More

-Inez Ray establishes the Curriculum Materials Center, later renamed the Learning Resources Library and then the College of Education Media Center.
+Inez Ray began the Curriculum Materials Center, later renamed the Learning Resources Library and then the College of Education Media Center.